imuqeetchaudhary/Multivendor-Ecommerce-Rest-Api/README.md

 }
 ```

+---

 ## Web Socket Documentation

 ### General Docs

 - web socket is auth protected means you have to pass the token to access that.
 And you will get the token when you logged in.
-And if you don't pass the token the server will fire an event i.e. "connect_error" and you must have to listen for that in order to receive connection error messages.
+And if you don't pass the token the server will fire an event i.e. **"connect_error"** and you must have to listen for that in order to receive connection error messages.
 This is how you can do it on the client side ...

 ```js
 const APP_URL = "http://localhost:8000"; // or whatever the base URL